Skip to main content

 $ sudo yum install whatap-agent

-Once the application server has been restarted, the agent starts collecting data.
+When you restart the application server, the agent starts collecting information.